Efficient Reinforcement Learning in Deterministic Systems with Value Function Generalization: Sample Efficiency of Optimistic Constraint Propagation

+\begin{theorem} For any system $\mdp=\left(\state, \action, H, F, R, S\right)$, if OCP is applied with $\Qspace$ defined in Eqn(\ref{eqn:Qspace}), then $ |\{ j: R^{(j)} < V^*_0 (x_{j,0})- 2 \rho H (H+1)\}| \le K $, where $K$ is the number of partitions and $\rho$ is defined in Eqn(\ref{eqn:rho}). \end{theorem} That is, Theorem \ref{the:state_aggregation} bounds the $2 \rho H (H+1)$-suboptimal sample complexity of OCP in the state aggregation case.
 Similar to Theorem \ref{the:sample_efficiency}, this theorem also follows from an ``exploration-exploitation lemma" (Lemma \ref{state_aggregation:lemma3}), which asserts that in each episode, OCP either delivers near-optimal reward (exploits), or approximately determines $Q^*_t (x,a)$'s for all the $(x,a,t)$'s in a disjoint subset (explores).
 We outline the proof for Theorem \ref{the:state_aggregation} at the end of this subsection, and the detailed analysis is provided in the appendix.
 An immediate corollary bounds regret.

 \begin{corollary} For any $\Rmax \geq 0$, any system $\mdp=\left(\state, \action, H, F, R, S\right)$ with $\sup_{(x,a,t)} |R_t(x,a)| \leq \Rmax$, and any time $T$, if OCP is applied with $\Qspace$ defined in Eqn(\ref{eqn:Qspace}), then $\text{\rm Regret}(T) \leq 2 \Rmax K H + 2 \rho (H+1) T$, where $K$ is the number of partitions and $\rho$ is defined in Eqn(\ref{eqn:rho}). \end{corollary} Note that the regret bound in Corollary \ref{the:state_aggregation_regret} is $\BO{T}$, and the coefficient of the linear term is $2 \rho (H+1)$.
 Consequently, if $Q^*$ is close to $\Qspace$, then the regret will increase slowly with $T$.
 Furthermore, the regret bound in Corollary \ref{the:state_aggregation_regret} does not directly depend on $|\state|$ or $|\action|$.